MatthiasMimault/Bacteria_crowd_movement/README.md

 To plot
 Go to Exec and run the desired plot script (for instance run_V10_0428_EasyRun) You can choose a type of output (fig or png) and a scale of density (min-max)

+# References
+Nonlocal conservation laws Rinaldo for deviation term Experimental bacteria observation for the filaments